shoesandsocks/howard-mark-2/readme.md

   "type": 'a number (or string representation of number) between 1 and 5' }
 ```

+At the command line, this should work: `curl -d "kind=3&argument=3" -X POST example.com/howard`

 ## Type 1: Get a particular episode.
 Use as follows